 Our insurance subsidiaries are subject to statutory regulations as to maintenance of policyholders' surplus and payment of dividends.
 The maximum amount of dividends that our insurance subsidiaries may pay in any twelve-month period without regulatory approval by the Office of the Commissioner of Insurance of the State of Wisconsin is the lesser of adjusted statutory net income or 10% of statutory policyholders' surplus as of the preceding calendar year end.
-Adjusted statutory net income is defined for this purpose to be the greater of statutory net income, net of realized investment gains, for the calendar year preceding the date of the dividend or statutory net income, net of realized investment gains, for the three calendar years preceding the date of the dividend less dividends paid within the first two of the preceding three calendar years.
+Adjusted statutory net income is defined for this purpose to be the greater of statutory net income, net of realized investment gains, for the calendar year preceding the date of the dividend or statutory net income, net of realized investment gains, for the three calendar years preceding the date of the dividend or statutory net calendar years.
 As a result of extraordinary dividends paid, MGIC cannot currently pay any dividends without regulatory approval.
 Our other insurance subsidiaries can pay \$2.1 million of dividends without such regulatory approval.